archusXIV/mpv-playlists-manager/README.md

-This program is just a personal project, and I wrote it as a normy Linux user, it is simple (hum, not so much today lol) The goal is to manage playlists that mpv reads either online or from local files/directories, youtube-dl/yt-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in four different formats, mp3, flac, ogg, or wav.
+This program is just a personal project, and I wrote it as a normy Linux user, it is simple (hum, not so much today lol) The goal is to manage playlists that mpv reads either online or from local files/directories, youtube-dl/yt-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in five different formats, aac, flac, mp3, ogg, or wav.
 You can switch encoders by editing the config file (mpmrc).

 In order to use mpm you **have** to create a symlink as follow:
 ```